Mortgages in the Netherlands

 Remark: currently annuity mortgage and linear mortgage are the only kinds of mortgages that are eligible for hypotheekrenteaftrek (interest tax deduction), whereby the loan is repaid within 30 years.

 With an interest-only repayment mortgage, you only pay back the interest on the value of your mortgage each month.
 The benefit of this mortgage is that the payments you make each month will be lower and thus more affordable.
 However, as you are not paying off any of the capital (value of the loan), you are not in a position to own your house; that is, unless you are confident that you will have sufficient funds to pay off the original loan as a lump sum at the end of the mortgage term.

 It should be noted this kind of mortgage is no longer deductible from your income for tax purposes.
 Banks are no longer eager to offer this type of mortgage anymore.
 However, you can take over your old mortgages to your new house and continue having an interest-only or bank savings/investment mortgages or a combination and keep the eligibility of the interest deduction.

 There are other types of mortgages based upon payment into an investment fund.
 The idea is that you only pay off the interest on the loan and at the same time contribute into an investment fund.
 At the end of your investment term, you should have acquired a sufficiently high return on your investment to (hopefully) be able to pay off the capital of your mortgage.
-However, as the global markets are still recovering from the crisis in 2008, this type of mortgage is now less popular with both borrowers and lenders.

 Other mortgages link repayment of the interest on the loan to paying for an insurance product, such as life insurance, or paying into a savings policy.
 The idea is essentially the same as above, in that you acquire sufficient funds over the term of the mortgage to pay off the original loan.